One-stop shop for businesses

 Frequently asked questions

-What is the role of the one-stop shop for businesses?
+What's the role of the single window for businesses?

 Chevron

-The one-stop shop centralizes all administrative formalities for businesses in one place.
-A secure platform, it helps you to group together all your documents and track the progress of your procedures.
-You can even add additional documents to your files directly on the platform, without wasting any time.
+The single window allows you to centralize all administrative formalities for businesses in one place.
+As a secure platform, it helps you group all your documents and track the progress of your procedures.
+You can even add additional documents to your files directly on the platform without wasting time.

-Who can carry out the procedure on the one-stop shop for businesses?
+Who can complete the procedure on the single business window?

 Chevron

-The head of the company can carry out the online procedure on the single site.
-If he is unable to do so himself, he may appoint one of his employees (delegate) or another person (agent) to carry out the procedure on behalf of the company.
-To do so, he must draw up a delegation of powers to the delegatee, or a mandate contract for the mandatary.
+The business owner can complete the procedure online themselves on the single portal.
+If they are unable to do so, they can assign one of their employees (delegate) or any other person (agent) to carry out the procedure on behalf of the company.
+To do this, they must take care to draw up a delegation of authority to the delegate or an agency agreement for the agent.